 Once logged in to the Management Console, you will be taken to the Users tab.
 Enterprise customers can create what we call "local users" (because their information is stored in the Management Console's local database), as well as import users from Active Directory or LDAP.
 Local users can be created manually, one-by-one, or created in bulk by importing a .CSV file.

-All users must be part of a group.
+Each user must belong to a group.
 A default local user group is created automatically with the name of your company.
 (For example, if your company is named "Burbank", your default user group will also be named "Burbank".)
 For more information, see our instructions on how to create additional local user and LDAP groups.

 ADD LDAP USERS